 In most arbitration cases, the parties will reach a point where settlement of the dispute occurs prior to a final evidentiary hearing.
 Often, the settlement process is facilitated through a mediation.
 A mediation is an organized settlement conference with a neutral mediator selected by the parties.
 The mediator meets with both parties and attempts to broker a settlement.
 Neither party is required to settle the case and the mediator cannot impose a settlement on the parties.

-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer with experience in all matters of securities cases.
-Before starting the Wolper Law Firm and representing investors, Matt Wolper represented some of the biggest banks and brokerage firms in securities matters as a partner at a national law firm.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer with experience in all matters of securities cases.
+Before starting the Wolper Law Firm, P.A. and representing investors, Matt Wolper represented some of the biggest banks and brokerage firms in securities matters as a partner at a national law firm.